NationalSecurityAgency/timely/source/includes/_releasenotes.md

 Additionally, the Accumulo classloader has to be configured for post-delegation given that the version of Guava that we depend on is newer than what Accumulo and Hadoop uses.

+2. The counter checkbox in the Grafana U/I does nothing.
+We are looking to fix this up in the next release.